-If you have sudden hearing loss, you should meet with a neurotologist who will examine and ensure that it is sudden hearing loss by performing a test called pure tone audiometry.
+If you have sudden hearing loss, you should meet with a neurotologist who will examine and ensure that it is sudden hearing loss.
 One should understand that this condition is a medical emergency, receiving timely treatment greatly increases the chance that you will recover your hearing and delaying treatment can decrease treatment effectiveness.
 The most common treatment is high dose steroids either as an oral medication or as an injection.
 Steroids should be used as soon as possible to reverse or reduce permanent hearing loss.

 I have had children aged less than 10 who have become deaf on one side because they complained of ear block and parents thought it was just wax and ignored and realised their mistake after few months when it was too late.

 The golden period for treating sensorineural hearing loss is within the first two weeks of experiencing symptoms like ear block, ringing in the ears, or muffled sounds.
 This is the time when the chances of recovery are highest, and prompt medical attention can prevent permanent hearing loss.